mipear/KPArt/README.md

 - The text for the Home page was taken from Wikipedia Article A
 - Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
-- In order to create a pallet of colours, I used [Coolors.co](https://coolors.co/image-picker) and created my pallet via the artist's hero image painting.
+- In order to create a palette of colours, I used [Coolors.co](https://coolors.co/image-picker) and created my palette via the artist's hero image painting.

 ### Media